rojenzaman/SecureRsyncVPNBackup/README.md

 {
   "host": "yourserver.com",
   "user": "username",
-  "path": "/remote/directory",
+  "paths": ["/remote/directory"],
   "ssh_private_key": "/app/ssh/id_rsa_yourserver",
   "backup_name": "custom_backup_name",
   "backup_name_format": "static"
 }
 ```

-**Note**: When using `"static"` mode, the local backup directory will be fully synchronized with the remote directory, and files deleted on the remote server will also be deleted locally.
+**Note**: When using `"static"` mode, the local backup directory will be fully synchronized with the remote directories and files, and files deleted on the remote server will also be deleted locally.
 This is useful when backup rotation is already handled on the remote server.

 ## Usage Scenarios